Garfield: A Tail of Two Kitties (video game)

-Garfield: A Tail of Two Kitties, known as Garfield 2 in Europe, is a pair of video games, one for the Nintendo DS, and the other for PlayStation 2 and Microsoft Windows, all released on October 17, 2006.
+Garfield: A Tail of Two Kitties, known in PAL regions as Garfield 2, is a pair of video games, one for the Nintendo DS, and the other for PlayStation 2 and Microsoft Windows, all released on October 17, 2006.
 They are based on the film Garfield: A Tail of Two Kitties.

 Gameplay

 Garfield is a playable character in all versions; the PlayStation 2 and Windows versions, which feature 3D platforming, allow players to switch to playing as Christophe and Claudius.
 The gameplay loosely follows the plot of the film.
 The game starts with a quick tutorial.

 In the Nintendo DS version, which is a 2.5D side scroller, Garfield must travel all through England to get to the castle in time for dinner.
 Along the way, Garfield may collect various food items, such as hero sandwiches, burgers, and soft drinks.
 These are not important to the game, but add interest.
 The game consists of 22 levels (and a bonus introductory level), and there is a time attack mode for some levels.